 Another sandwich in slow motion with a captivating deep knee flexion.

-Overall, I was very impressed by this little girl's sophistication, or rather, her talent.
+Overall, I was very impressed by this little girl's sophistication, or rather, talent.
 I hope that adult dancers can learn the ease with which she dances, in particular, learn to slow down the pace when doing turns, pivots, ochos, and planeos, because, as this little girl demonstrated, that will add grace to the dance.
 This means that leaders also need to slow down the pace to allow women to infuse elegance to their performance.

 Subscribe to: